Seiji Hamada

 Seiji Hamada (浜田省司, Hamada Seiji) is a Japanese politician.
 He currently serves as governor of Kōchi Prefecture since 2019.

 Biography

-Hamada was born on January 23, 1963 in then Nakamura (now Shimanto), Kōchi Prefecture.
+Hamada was born on January 23, 1963, in then Nakamura (now Shimanto), Kōchi Prefecture.
 He graduated from Tosa Middle School in 1978.
 He graduated from Tosa High School in 1981.
 He is graduated from the University of Tokyo, Faculty of Law in 1985.
-He become the vice governor of the Osaka Prefecture from 2017-2019.
+He become the vice governor of the Osaka Prefecture from 2017 to 2019.

 Personal life

 Hamada is married and has two daughters.